ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-9-this.rst

 .. activecode:: PayClassThis
    :language: java
+   :autograde: unittest

    What does this code print out?
-Trace through the code.
+Trace through the code with the CodeLens button.
 Notice how the this Pay object is passed to the Overtime constructor.
    ~~~~
    public class Pay
    {